 Don’t you just love to snuggle up with the family under a warm quilt and watch a good movie?
 Next to reading aloud, classic movies can be a great bonding time and the discussions afterwards are pretty neat, too.

-As a mother of young children, my goal in finding a great movie was that it impart valuable knowledge and set before us some ideal of beauty, strength, or nobility of character.
-If it lead to discussions from a Christian worldview, so much the better.
+As a mother of young children, my goal in finding great movies was that they impart valuable knowledge and set before us some ideal of beauty, strength, or nobility of character.
+If they lead to discussions from a Christian worldview, that was icing on the cake.

 These episodes work well as an engaging family movie-night reward and can reinforcing good character values and Christian principles when discussed.
 With 7 features, there are enough to spread over many months of family nights.
 I cannot speak for the rest of the later seasons, but we loved season 1.

 3.)
 Night Crossing (Disney, 1982)

 I found a good trailer on Night Crossing here.